Right to erasure

 If the data subject’s requests are manifestly unfounded or excessive, the controller can either refuse the request or charge a reasonable fee for fulfilling it.

-If the controller refuses the data subject's request, it must notify the data subject of this within one month of receiving the request.
-The refusal must be justified to the data subject.
+If the controller refuses the request, it must notify the data subject of this within one month of receiving the request.
+The refusal must be justified.
 In addition, the controller must also inform the data subject of the possibility of lodging a complaint with the supervisory authority and the availability of judicial remedies.

 Inform recipients of the erasure of personal data

 Where viable, the controller must inform each recipient to whom the personal data has been disclosed of the erasure of the personal data.
-The controller is required to notify the data subject of these recipients if so requested by the data subject.
+The controller is required to notify the data subject of these recipients if so requested by him or her.

-If the controller has made the personal data public and is obliged to erase the personal data at the data subject's request, it shall take reasonable steps to inform controllers which are processing the personal data that the data subject has requested such controllers to erase any links to the personal data or copies thereof.
-Such reasonable steps include technical measures, among others.
+If the controller has made the personal data public and is obliged to erase the personal data at the data subject's request, it shall take reasonable steps to inform organisations processing the personal data that the data subject has requested them to erase any links to the personal data or copies thereof.
+Reasonable steps include technical measures.
 The available technology and costs of the measures are taken into account in the evaluation of this obligation.

 Confirming the identity of the data subject